 By researching the habits of penguins and albatrosses and their habitats, the organization is helping to improve the protection of these animals.
 ART conducts research in the field together with partners such as the British Antarctic Survey and the University of Andrés Bello.
 To date, over 30 articles have been published in specialist journals.
 The data obtained is of great importance for the creation of marine reserves and action plans in the event of oil spills.
 In addition, the ART bought four unspoiled islands in the south of the Falkland Islands and designated them a strict nature reserve.
 On a fifth island, Hummock Island, Zoo Zurich provided support for the construction of a research station.

-Millions of marine mammals and sea birds live in the Antarctic and the Great Southern Ocean.
-Many of the populations of these species are threatened or even on the verge of extinction.
+Millions of marine mammals and seabirds live in the Antarctic and the adjacent marine areas.
+Many of these species are currently endangered or even threatened with extinction.
 Human activities such as industrial fishing, oil pollution and unsustainable tourism are affecting the animals.
-The usual fishing methods with thousands of bait hooks on lines as long as 130 kilometres result in a high bycatch rate and kill hundreds of thousands of sea birds, including penguins, every year.
+The common fishing methods with their 130 km long lines and thousands of bait hooks result in a high bycatch quota and kill hundreds of thousands of seabirds every year, including penguins.